A conversation with PECO Energy’s Patricia King - The Philadelphia Sunday Sun

 SUN: Are there any initiatives or upcoming events the public should be aware of?

 Patricia King: Yes.
 March 4 and 5 are LIHEAP ACTION DAYS.
 My colleagues and I, representing PECO, will lobby House and Senate members of Congress in Washington, DC on the importance of continued funding for LIHEAP dollars.
-This is critical work, because LIHEAP funding costs about 5.1 billion for the entire country.
-Pennsylvania receives the third largest piece of that funding pie after New York and California.
+This is critical work.
+Full authorized funding for LIHEAP on the federal level is $5.1B, but we haven’t seen that number for years.
+Typically, Congress only appropriates about $4.0B each LIHEAP season.
+Pennsylvania receives the third largest piece of that funding after New York and California.

 SUN: With the new Trump administration in place, do you anticipate any disruption in the support of the program?